Daniel-KM/Omeka-S-module-ImageServer/README.md

 - [ ] Fix bitonal with vips.
 - [ ] Fix save jp2 with vips/convert.
 - [ ] Add an auto choice for thumbnailer (and select it accordiing to input format) and tile type.
+- [ ] Check why zoomify and deepzoom arounds (or overlap) are different (deepzoom is more compliant with OpenSeadragon).
+- [ ] Check why zoomify create bigger thumbnails.
+- [ ] Fix conversion of some iiif tiles for zoomify.

 See module [Iiif Server].